 Cardamom is used to spice both sweet and savory dishes.
-It is widely used in Indian, Middle Eastern, Arabic, and Swedish cuisine.
+It is widely employed in Indian, Middle Eastern, Arabic, and Swedish cuisine.
 It comes in two types and is used as whole pods, seeds, or ground.
-Cardamom is found in the garam masala spice mixture used in meat and vegetable dishes, and is used in hot beverages such as masala chai and Turkish coffee.
+Cardamom is found in the garam masala spice mixture that seasons meat and vegetable dishes, and in hot beverages such as masala chai and Turkish coffee.

 What Is Cardamom?